Stakedllc/YIPs/.github/ISSUE_TEMPLATE/submit-a-yip.md

 ---
 name: Submit a YIP
 about: Submit a Robo-Advisor for Yield Improvement Proposal
-title: 'YIP-[Title the RAY Improvement Proposal]'
+title: YIP-[Title the RAY Improvement Proposal]
 labels: ''
 assignees: ''